jessbalcazardesign/jessbalcazardesign/README.md

 - 👀 I’m interested in growing my business and graphic design
 - 🌱 I’m currently learning video editing
 - 💞️ I’m looking to collaborate on my personal business
-- 📫 How to reach me jessbalcazar.design
+- 📫 How to reach me jessbalcazar.design@gmail.com

 <!---
 jessbalcazardesign/jessbalcazardesign is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.